yknivag/LEDEffectsLibrary/README.md

 ### CPR

-Demonstrates how to use both methods together on a single LED.
+Demonstrates how to use the breathe and heartbeat methods together on a single LED.

 ### TwoLEDs